 Instructions

 - Roast the beet and garlic: Slice both ends of the beetroot and cut it into about 2-inch wedges.
 Slice the top of the garlic to expose the cloves.
-Toss with olive oil and salt to taste.
-Wrap the garlic in parchment or aluminum foil for better roasting.Roast them at 375ºF for about 35 minutes, or until the beets are fork-tender.
+Optional: Toss with a drizzle of olive oil and salt to taste.
+Wrap the garlic in parchment or aluminum foil for better roasting.Roast the beet and garlic at 375ºF for about 35 minutes, or until the beets are fork-tender.

-- Simmer the red lentils in 1 ½ cups water for about 10 minutes or until al dente but not mushy.
+- Simmer the red lentils in water to cover by about 2 inches for about 10 minutes, or until al dente but not mushy.

 - Blend: Transfer the beets, lentils, lemon zest and juice, tahini, smoked paprika, cumin, turmeric, and black pepper to the canister of a food processor.
 Add about one-half of the garlic cloves.
 Add 2 tablespoons water or olive oil.Process until smooth and creamy, adding more water or oil as needed until the desired texture.